Conversation-Bot/conversation_bot/README.md

 # Issue form
 To submit issues:
-1. Explain the problem in detail
+1. Explain the problem in detail.
-2. Explain how to recreate it (Include all optional steps too)
+2. Explain how to recreate it (include all optional steps too.)
-3. Explain what should happen
+3. Explain what should happen.
-4. Explain what actually happens
+4. Explain what actually happens.
-5. Tell me what you think I can do to fix it
+5. Tell me what you think I can do to fix it.
-6. Locate where you think the problem is
+6. Locate where you think the problem is.
-7. Any extra notes
+7. Any extra notes.
 8. Technical details (e.g what program or website you are using to run the code, OS, etc.)

 # How to Run